-- Services: Care for traumatic injuries including fractures, bite wounds, burns, lacerations.
-Care for life threatening neurologic conditions, such as severe seizures.
+- Services: Care for traumatic injuries including fractures, bite wounds, burns, and lacerations.
+Care for life-threatening neurologic conditions, such as severe seizures.

 Ask questions during the emergency visit.
 You have every right to ask any and as many questions as you like.
 After all, it is your pet’s health that is at hand.